Deepakkr545/devops-tracker-github-actions-s3-bucket-ci-cd/README.md

    * Syncs files to the S3 bucket using the AWS CLI.
 4. The S3 bucket serves the latest version of the DevOps learning tracker website.

----

-If you want, I can also help you draft a README file with this description!